software-tools-books/sd4ds/src/scraper/index.md

 (The `span` element simply marks a region of text, but has no effect unless it's styled.)

-These features are one
-(but unfortunately not the only) common source of confusion with CSS: if one may override general rules with specific ones but also provide multiple values for class, how do we keep track of which rules will apply to an element with multiple classes?

 One other thing CSS can do is match specific elements.
 We can label particular elements uniquely within a page using the `id` attribute, then refer to those elements using `#name` as a selector.